Statement of Purpose

 The adult music CD collection consists of original, unedited works.
 It is intended for adolescence through adulthood.
 The collection emphasizes current popular material from all genres.

 The juvenile music collection on CD emphasizes materials for early childhood and primary grades (birth through Grade 3).
 Popular music is included and an effort is made to collect a representation of musical styles, genres and different cultures.

-The library provides patrons access to audio and electronic books (e-books) through a statewide consosrtium, Indiana Digital Media.
-The items are accessible through the Library's online catalog.
+The library provides patrons access to audio and electronic books (e-books) through multiple sources.
+The items are accessible through the Library's online catalog

 The adult collection of DVDs contains a broad selection of entertainment, informational, and instructional videos.
 It is intended for adolescence (age twelve) through adult.
 The emphasis of the collection is on popular materials.
 In addition, the collection is balanced with classic movies, independent films, foreign films, and nonfiction educational and documentary titles.

 There are a limited number of "public performance" (for group viewing) videos within the collection.
 (This means that they may be shown in a free public viewing setting--for example, a large group in a church or school--when checked out.)
 All current selections for this video collection are in DVD format.

 The juvenile DVD/videocassette collection emphasizes early childhood and primary grades (birth through Grade 3), especially for home use.
 There are some "public performance" (for group viewing) videos within the collection.